Geology

 Layer ThicknessDoubleControls the thickness of the current layer.
 Enabled when the Method is set to Layer Thickness.

-CycleBooleanCauses the module to automatically generate layers using the set parameters until it reaches a stopping condition.
+CycleBooleanCauses the module to automatically generate layers using the set parameters until it reaches a stopping condition (such as reaching the bottom of the model or producing a layer of the same material as the one above).

 Picked Data